Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/projects/minecraft-worlds/castle/_index.md

   - to: 30
     direction: left
     position: left
-- src: "/projects/minecraft-worlds/castle/img/29.png"
+- id: 90
   title: Farm 2
-  text: Making massive farms is fun because it takes forever to set up and it takes forever to harvest, and you never really end up using much of it.
+  text: The water source for this farm was a lake conveniently located directly above the farm, with a nice glass window for added scenery!
+(If you're determined enough, you can actually swim up the water channels into the lake.)
   links:
   - to: 28
     direction: down
     position: down
+  - to: 29
+    direction: up
+    position: center
+    top_offset: 20
+  - to: 91
+    direction: secret
+    position: center
+    left_offset: -14
+    top_offset: 5
+- id: 29
+  title: Farm 3
+  text: Making massive farms is fun because it takes forever to set up and it takes forever to harvest, and you never really end up using much of it.
+  links:
+  - to: 90
+    direction: down
+    position: down
+- id: 91
+  title: Farm From Above
+  links:
+  - to: 90
+    direction: down
+    position: center
+    left_offset: -19
+    top_offset: 13
+  - to: 13
+    direction: up
+    position: up
+    top_offset: 10
-- src: "/projects/minecraft-worlds/castle/img/30.png"
+- id: 30
   title: Hallway 6
   links:
   - to: 28